ellemouton/website/content/posts/ark-vtxos-and-trees.md

 The process of forming the batch transaction which will describe the VTXT is called a “round”.
 During the registration phase above, the round is still being formed but at some point, the operator will decide to “seal” the round which means to cut off any new participants from entering the given round.
 At this point, the operator can build the entire batch transaction structure.
 The first thing it will do is to build the VTXT template.
 It does so by taking all the VTXO requests it collected from the participants and using those to build the tree (ie, compute all the virtual transactions within the tree).

-The server at this point knows the batch output and so can build the rest of the batch tx.
-It will use boarding txs from the users as inputs.
-It may also add inputs of its own to further fund the tx along with change outputs.
-We will later get to the other parts of this tx.
+The server at this point knows the batch output and so can build the rest of the batch transaction.
+It will use boarding transactions from the users as inputs.
+It may also add inputs of its own to further fund the transaction along with change outputs.
+We will later get to the other parts of this transaction.

 Note that at this point in time, the full structure of the batch transaction and the VTXT is known but nothing has been signed yet.
 The users will not be willing to sign the collaborative path of their boarding UTXOs until they are sure that they will get the requested VTXOs in return.
 So at this point in time, the operator sends each user the unsigned transactions relevant to them.
 If we focus on Alice, Alice will be sent: the unsigned Batch transaction (which will include Alice’s boarding UTXO as one of the inputs) along with all the transactions in the VTXT that lead from the root output of the tree to Alice’s VTXO.
 Alice will verify the path to her VTXO before continuing.